bobbygrdn/bobbygrdn/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Robert Gordon
 =====================================================================================================================================

-I am a Gameplay Programmer and a Veteran Mentor with a strong background in web development.
-My passion involves creating user-friendly games that all ages can enjoy.
-I leverage the power of C#, C++, Unreal, Unity and the Godot Game Engines to develop diverse 2D and 3D gaming experiences.
+I am a dedicated Full Stack Engineer with a focus on Front-end development.
+My journey in the tech industry has been filled with diverse experiences, constantly learning and applying new skills to build robust and user-friendly web applications.
+I’ve contributed to various projects, showcasing my adaptability and commitment to quality code.
+I’m always eager to take on new challenges and look forward to bringing my unique perspective to future projects.

 Transitioning from a successful military career to software development has shaped my determination, adaptability, and teamwork skills.
 As a Veteran Mentor, I take pride in fostering a growth-oriented environment and contributing to the professional development of aspiring developers.
 Open to exciting collaborations and partnerships, I invite you to reach out via email or LinkedIn to explore how we can create a positive impact together.